hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ![ptfe-ca-ui](./assets/ptfe-ca-bundle.png)

-~> **Note**: PTFE needs to be able to access all services that it integrates with, such as VCS providers, terraform providers, etc. Because it typically accesses them via SSL/TLS, it is critical that the certificates used by any service that is accessed is trusted by PTFE.
+~> **Note:** PTFE needs to be able to access all services that it integrates with, such as VCS providers, terraform providers, etc. Because it typically accesses them via SSL/TLS, it is critical that the certificates used by any service that is accessed is trusted by PTFE.
 This means properly configuring the `Certificate Authority (CA) Bundle` option so that PTFE can properly trust any certificates issued by private CAs.

-~> **Note**: If PTFE is configured with a SSL key and certificate issued against a private CA, the certificate chain for that CA must be included here as well.
+~> **Note:** If PTFE is configured with a SSL key and certificate issued against a private CA, the certificate chain for that CA must be included here as well.
 This allows the instance to properly query itself.